-We are thrilled to be presenting the Festival’s inaugural Vanguard Award to the film Yomeddine, which had its recent world premiere at the first ever Egyptian film in competition at the Cannes Film Festival and was just selected as the official Oscar submission for Best Foreign Language Film from Egypt for the 2019 Academy Awards.
-“The Vanguard Award was created to honor a creative work that exhibits mastery and excellence with a story that illuminates the power of the human spirit,” says OIFF Co-Founder Jared Lovejoy.
-Producer Dina Emam, from Cairo, Egypt will attend the festival and accept the award along with a $5,000 cash prize generously underwritten by Orcasong Farm.
+The Festival’s inaugural Vanguard Award 2018 went to the film Yomeddine, which had its recent world premiere at the first ever Egyptian film in competition at the Cannes Film Festival and was selected as the official Oscar submission for Best Foreign Language Film from Egypt for the 2019 Academy Awards.
+The Vanguard Award was created to honor a creative work that exhibits mastery and excellence with a story that illuminates the power of the human spirit.
+Producer Dina Emam, from Cairo, Egypt attended the festival and accepted the award along with a $5,000 cash prize generously underwritten by Orcasong Farm.

 The Orcas Island Film Festival is made possible each year by the generosity of many individual donors, businesses, grants and over 75 committed volunteers.
 It simply wouldn’t exist without help.
 If you’d like to support the Orcas Island Film Festival there are a number of ways you can help.
 Contact us for more information.
 One of the easiest ways to support us and upgrade your festival experience is to buy Festival passes.
 The full festival line-up, trailers, passes, and tickets are now available at orcasfilmfest.com.